 But other times, I want to be 100 percent confident in the fact that I won’t be sweaty—or worse, smelly—a few short hours after application.
 I’ve learned that when it comes to natural deodorant, you will sweat and possibly stink.
 And it is certainly an adjustment.

-I have loved this coconut oil-based deodorant and even this DIY stick deodorant for some time.
-But I have come to realize that for the purpose of reducing sweat and handling odors, this vodka and essential oil-based deodorant spray is my favorite DIY yet.
+I have loved this coconut oil-based deodorant and even this DIY deodorant bar for some time.
+But I have come to realize that for reducing sweat and handling odors, this vodka and essential oil deodorant spray recipe is my favorite DIY yet.

 Ingredients